ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Reference: This contains a pointer to the public specification for the role.

-This registry will be initially populated by the values in {{fig-role-values}}.
+This registry will be initially populated by the values in {{tab-role-values}}.

 The Reference column for all of these entries will be {{&SELF}}.